18 Jan Backpacking New Zealand: Kiwi Experience Review

 The first thing I want to make clear is that Kiwi Experience and Oz Experience are not the same company.
 The experience is different and you shouldn’t base your opinion on whether to do Kiwi Experience on how you found Oz Experience.

 Kiwi Experience offers transport options for independent travellers across New Zealand.
 The options are rather flexible with different tour lengths, regional passes, both island passes and start/finish locations (Auckland and Christchurch).
+There’s also a tonne of great routes so it can help you make up your mind about your New Zealand itinerary.

 The Bus and Drivers